BestTimesToVisit.com Logo

 transport

-Forget hailing taxis off the street; use an app like Uber or Bolt.
-They're reliable, affordable, and you'll know the fare upfront, which is a lifesaver, especially if you're heading to the airport or exploring further afield.
+Forget hailing taxis off the street; use a ride-sharing app like Uber or Bolt.
+They're widely available, generally safer, and you'll know the fare upfront, avoiding any 'tourist price' surprises, especially for trips to the airport or along the Golden Mile.

 food

-You absolutely must try a Bunny Chow!
+You absolutely *must* try a Bunny Chow!
 It's a hollowed-out loaf of bread filled with curry – a Durban institution.
-Head to the beachfront or a local spot like 'The Orient' for an authentic taste.
+Head to the beachfront for a classic, or explore local spots in areas like Overport for authentic flavors.

 safety

-Be aware of your surroundings, especially in crowded areas like the beachfront promenade or markets.
-Keep valuables out of sight and avoid walking alone at night in less populated areas.
-Stick to well-lit main streets if you're out after dark.
+Be aware of your surroundings, especially in crowded areas like the Victoria Street Market or the beachfront promenade.
+Keep valuables secure and out of sight, and avoid walking alone at night in less populated areas.
+Stick to well-lit, busy streets if you're out after dark.

 culture